jonnonz1/nz-statute-book/acts/public/2004/maori-fisheries-act-2004.md

 (2) If a quota management area is partly within the Chatham zone, the settlement quota for that quota management stock must be divided for the purpose of allocation into 2 portions in accordance with subsection (3), with—
   (a) 1 portion being attributed to the Chatham zone; and (b) the other portion being attributed to the remaining part of the quota management area to be allocated under section 140 or section 141 or section 144, as if it were an allocation for a complete quota management area.
-(3) If settlement quota for a stock is to be divided under subsection (2), the portion of the quota for the stock attributable to the Chatham zone is given by—a× cbwherea = ac −as2andacmeans the amount of stock taken in the Chatham zoneasmeans the amount of stock taken from the shared zoneac and asare derived from—bmeans the total of all commercial catches for the stock for the relevant period described in subparagraphs (i) and (ii)cmeans the amount of settlement quota for the stock.
+(3) If settlement quota for a stock is to be divided under subsection (2), the portion of the quota for the stock attributable to the Chatham zone is given by— a× cbwhere a = ac −as2andacmeans the amount of stock taken in the Chatham zoneasmeans the amount of stock taken from the shared zoneac and asare derived from—bmeans the total of all commercial catches for the stock for the relevant period described in subparagraphs (i) and (ii)cmeans the amount of settlement quota for the stock.
   (i) in the case of stocks introduced into the quota management system before 1 October 1999, the total of all commercial catches for the stock for the fishing years commencing on 1 October 1990 and ending on 30 September 2001 (inclusive):
   (ii) in the case of stocks introduced into the quota management system after 1 October 1999, the total of all commercial catches of the stock for the most recent 5 fishing years of available data
 (4) If a quota management area is wholly within the Chatham zone, all the settlement quota for that stock is attributed to the Chatham zone.